techouse/qs_codec/README.md

 ) == 'a=b;c=d'
 ```

-If you only want to override the serialization of `datetime.datetime` objects, you can provide a custom `DateSerializer`
+If you only want to override the serialization of `datetime` objects, you can provide a custom `DateSerializer`
 in the `EncodeOptions.serialize_date` option:

 ```python